valentine-99/oofpp_habits_project/README.md

 ~~~
 demo.py
 ~~~
-and select menu option 2 (this will delete all information saved in the habit tracker app)
+(this will delete all information saved in the habit tracker app)